Bower & Collier Family Tree

 We have made enjoyable and interesting visits to places of interest including:

-Many time-consuming visits have been made to record offices in London, Kew, Ipswich, Bury St Edmunds and Parkstone, Poole but it has been rewarding to find out information particularly when my mother and Chris' parents were alive.
+Many time-consuming visits have been made to record offices in London, Kew, Ipswich, Bury St Edmunds and Parkstone, Poole but it has been rewarding to find out information particularly our parents were alive.

 Nature of Research

 The nature of the project has now changed.
 Much more information has been published in directory, fiche and CD-ROM formats so that a great deal of research may be undertaken at home.
 Two particularly beneficial projects were the countrywide initiative to collate a surname index for the 1851 Census and the sale of the whole of the 1881 Census on CD-ROM.
-The internet now offers enormous potential with access to records like the 1841-1901 Censuses, IGI and Births, Marriages and Deaths (BMD).
+The internet now offers enormous potential with access to records like the 1841-1911 Censuses, IGI/Family Search, Births, Marriages and Deaths (BMD) and Parish Records.

 Towards the end of the last century, I read that people engaged in family history should publish their findings as a contribution to the new Millennium.
 So in 1999/2001, for each of my 8 great grandparents' names and Chris' 8, I typed up a summary of records that had been obtained to date and the actions still to be undertaken if anyone wanted to continue!
 Some of the main information was summarised on to Family Tree Maker Sheets and later entered into the software package Family Tree Maker.
 I wish that I had been able to do this from the start!